Home > Books > Wrightslaw: All About Tests and Assessments by Melissa Lee Farrall, Pamela Darr Wright, Peter W. D. Wright.

 The goal of Wrightslaw: All About Tests and Assessments is to demystify the assessment process and make it less intimidating.

-If you are like most people, you have questions about tests.
+If you are like most people, you have questions about tests and evaluations.
 How do tests measure skills?
 What do the test scores mean?
 Should you request specific tests?

 In Wrightslaw: All About Tests and Assessments, we answer more than 200 questions and guide you through scenarios about the assessment process.

 You will learn what to expect, how to prepare, and how to find a good evaluator.
 Learn how to request an evaluation and how to provide parental consent.

 You will learn about common difficulties children have and what tests are used to diagnose these disorders.
 This book describes types of tests used to evaluate problems and what skills each test measures.